holokit/holokit-unity-sdk/README.md

 "com.holoi.xr.holokit": "https://github.com/holoi/holokit-unity-sdk.git"
 ```

-## iOS and Android Compatibility
+## Phone Compatibility

+### iOS

 HoloKit was primarily built for iOS devices.
-Check this list to see if your iOS device is supported.
+Please see the [Supported iOS Devices](Supported_iOS_Devices.md) to check if your iPhone is supported.

+### Android

+HoloKit currently only supports a limited number of Android phones.
+Please see the [Supported Android Devices](Supported_Android_Devices.md) for more details.

+If your Android phone is not supported, we also provide a calibration method to let you figure out the specs of your Android phone yourself.
+You can then enter your Android phone specs to the SDK to have your device rendering stereo images.
+Please see [Phone Model Specs Calibration], which is a step-by-step guide on how to figure out the specs of your phone model.